Last Updated on March 2, 2021 by Shaun Snapp

 Once customers realize that this is the case, and that HANA just works, and it provides consolidation, TCO reduction and all the new functionality in their Business Suite applications, they will move.
 I believe the number of customers will double in 2015.
 Let’s wait and see!

-Appleby was in constant communication with SAP so that he would have been apprised of new things coming down the pike.
+Appleby was in constant communication with SAP to have been apprised of new things coming down the pike.
 So many of these things are predictions.
 They are just information about what SAP was working on at the time.

-Transactions may have been faster, but Appleby is leaving out any effect of hardware as we covered in How Much of Performance is HANA?
-However, the hardware that the HANA database would have had would have been much larger than that used for SQL Server.
+Transactions may have been faster, but Appleby is leaving out any hardware effect as we covered in How Much of Performance is HANA?
+However, the HANA database’s hardware would have been much larger than that used for SQL Server.

-The database compression was proposed by Appleby was 1.2/7 = 83%.
+Appleby proposed the database compression was 1.2/7 = 83%.
 However, information from the field is that compression is closer to 30%.
 Secondly, to get more size reduction, one needs to perform extensive archiving — which would be difficult to do in a week.

 This article scores a 3 out of 10 for accuracy.